\(\renewcommand\AA{\text{Å}}\)

 • the 2nd command (source) is needed to access Python with miniconda.

-Once svn and Python has been installed and is in the path, use these commands to install GSAS-II:
+Once Python has been installed and is in the path, use these commands to install GSAS-II:

 Notes on these commands:

-• the 1st command (svn) is used to download the GSAS-II software. /loc/GSASII is the location where I decided to install the software.
+• the 1st command (git) is used to download the GSAS-II software. /loc/GSASII is the location where I decided to install the software.
 You can select something different.

 • the 2nd command (python) is used to invoke GSAS-II scriptable for the first time, which is needed to load the binary files from the server.